amirbattle/UserRecordsApi/README.md

 Once you run the app, you can test the endpoints at [http://localhost:5095/swagger/index.html](http://localhost:5095/swagger/index.html).

 ## Login
 To use the endpoints, you must login first.
 Otherwise the endpoints will throw a 401 Unauthorized error code.
 The /api/Account/login endpoint requires a username and a password.
-The database is seeded with a user for initial login.
+The database is seeded with a user for initial login:

 username: `admin@gmail.com` password `admin123`